-To make your modeling photo shoot go more smoothly, it’s good to have an understanding of what you want to accomplish before you show up.
+To make your modeling photo shoot go more smoothly, you need a clear understanding of what you want to accomplish before you show up.
 This goes for the photographer as well as the model.

-Put some photo shoot poses in your head and practice them before the photography session.
+Put some photo shoot poses in your head and practice them before the photo shoot.

-Search online as there are plenty of informative “how to” videos and articles showing tips for photo shoots and you’ll almost always walk away with a modeling or pose idea.
+Search online as there are plenty of informative “how to” videos and books showing tips for photo shoots and you’ll almost always walk away with a modeling or pose idea.

-Having a plan of action so to speak will make the session go off without a lot of down time and relieves some of the stress of not knowing what’s coming next.
+Having a plan of action so to speak will make the session go off without a lot of down time.
+And, it relieves some of the stress of not knowing what’s coming next.

 3. Know Your Strengths and Limits

-For instance, many new female models are very shy when just starting out and a request as simple as “take off your shoes” might be taken in the wrong way.
+For instance, many new female models are very shy when just starting out.
+So, a request as simple as “take off your shoes” might be taken in the wrong way.

-While some models are comfortable doing any type work such as glamour (with little or no clothes) other models are only interested in trying out for fashion or maybe a catalog modeling career.
+While some models are comfortable doing any type work such as glamour (with little or no clothes) other models are only interested in trying out for fashion or maybe a commercial modeling career.